transitFlowProject/TransitFlow/README.md

 ## Running Prefect agent on Google Compute Engine

-#### Create GCP VM Instance

 Create a GCP Compute Engine instance using the provided script (change args values) :
 - [create_vm.sh](https://github.com/transitFlowProject/TransitFlow/blob/dd0f2115cddf4c74b96f5282e0db85ab7e2a506c/scripts/create_vm.sh)
--

 > [!NOTE]
-  > Use the direct SSH connection button in the console (as showned below).
+> This repository contains an academic project designed to enhance our skills in Data Engineering.
+It covering the key steps to go from raw data to a live web app.
+This project is designed to optimize public transport by identifying delays in bus schedules in real-time.
+It leverages a sophisticated data pipeline to process and analyze bus operation data, aiming to enhance the reliability and efficiency of public transport services.

   ![](https://github.com/transitFlowProject/TransitFlow/blob/25d9a11d61c6eb3061668ad02e85d296125e47ef/Public/Public/Images/prefect_agent.png)

 #### Create a new shell script to install the required packages
-- [install_script.sh](https://github.com/transitFlowProject/TransitFlow/blob/25d9a11d61c6eb3061668ad02e85d296125e47ef/scripts/install_script.sh) :we need to install Python and Prefect, then log in to Prefect with our Prefect API key.

-and next execute the script:
+- [install_script.sh](https://github.com/transitFlowProject/TransitFlow/blob/25d9a11d61c6eb3061668ad02e85d296125e47ef/scripts/install_script.sh) :we need to install Python and Prefect, then log in to Prefect with our Prefect API key.and next execute the script:

 ```bash
 ./install_script.sh